Does Your Generator Need to Be Compliant with Tier 4 Regulations?

 It is important to note that your ESP’s may be subject to regulations passed by the state legislature or your local municipal government.
 If you operate an ESP, you will want to verify whether your state or local government requires Tier 4 compliance.
 This is an especially important step to take in states with stricter emissions standards.

 Exemption for Nonroad Applications

 The exemption for nonroad applications is rather broad and covers engines of all sizes.
 Exemptions for nonroad applications cover self-propelled equipment.
-Equipment propelled during operation is exempt.
-Finally, equipment that is portable via wheels, skids, dolly, trailers, platforms, or handles is exempt.
+Equipment propelled during operation is exempt as long as these vehicles are never utilized on public roads.
 In short, the nonroad exemption covers the majority of generators used in construction, agricultural, or industrial applications.

 The Advantage of Tier 4 Compliant Systems

 You may be wondering whether it is to your advantage to upgrade your generator to a Tier 4 compliant system.
 There are many advantages to this choice.